eomiso/NLP_text-style-transfer/README.md

 This is a pytorch implementation of NeuLIPS Paper **[Style Transfer from Non-Parallel Text by Cross-Alignment](https://arxiv.org/pdf/1705.09655v2.pdf)**

+Detailed Information about the implementation and experiments are in this [blog post](https://blog.diyaml.com/teampost/Text-Style-Transfer/)

 ## Index
 1. [Introduction](#intro)
 2. [Paper Summary](#paper_summary)